pimcore/customer-data-framework/doc/30_Personalization/05_Example_Usecases.md

 # Example Usecases

-Following examples describe typical usage usecases for the Pimcore personalization engine in combination with the CMF.
+Following examples describe typical usecases for the Pimcore personalization engine in combination with the CMF.

 ## Use Segments 1:1 as Target Groups